James Neal (ice hockey): Pittsburgh Penguins (2011–2014)

 Leading up to the 2011 trade deadline, on February 21, Neal was traded to the Pittsburgh Penguins (along with defenceman Matt Niskanen) in exchange for defenceman Alex Goligoski.
 Neal scored his first career Stanley Cup playoff goal on April 20 against the Tampa Bay Lightning in double overtime to give Pittsburgh a 3–1 series lead.

 On February 19, 2012, one day after scoring 30 goals for the first time in his career, Neal signed a six-year contract extension with an average annual value of $5 million.
 He scored his second career hat-trick, and first as a Pittsburgh Penguin, in an 8–4 win against the Winnipeg Jets on March 20, 2012.
 Neal had a break-out season in 2011–12, finishing with 40 goals and 41 assists for 81 points in 80 games.
 The 40 goals scored was second on the Penguins (only behind the 50 from teammate Evgeni Malkin) and fourth in the league overall (behind Marian Gaborik’s 41 goals, Evgeni Malkin’s 50 goals and the league-leading 60 goals by Steven Stamkos, respectively.

 On May 24, 2013, in game 5 of the second round of the 2013 playoffs, he scored his first career playoff hat-trick, against the Ottawa Senators.
-The Penguins would defeat the Senators in the second round in five games before getting swept in the Eastern Conference Finals by the Boston Bruins.
+The Penguins defeated the Senators in the second round in five games before getting swept in the Eastern Conference Finals by the Boston Bruins.